dataloop-ai/dtlpy-documentation/swagger_rest_api/02_swagger_ui_api_guide.md

 In the ```Response Body``` you will receive all of the details and inforamtion that the command you ran returns.
 Feel free to try more commands in the ```Projects``` section on your own.

 ## Datasets
 This section will cover the most important API examples, using the API requests from the Datasets section.
+A Dataset is a collection of Items (files), their Metadata, and Annotations.
+A Dataset can have a file-system-like structure, with folders and subfolders at any level.
+There are different types of Datasets:

+- Master - Original Dataset, managing the actual binaries;
+- Clone - Contains pointers to original files, enabling management of virtual Items that do not replicate the binaries of the underlying storage once cloned or copied.
+When cloning a Dataset, users can decide if the new copy will contain Metadata and Annotations created over the original Dataset;
+- Merge - Multiple Datasets can be merged into one, enabling multiple Annotations to be merged onto the same Item (for 2 Datasets to be successfully merged, they need to have the same Recipe and Ontology.

 The most important API request can be seen below:
 - [Get a names list of all existing Datasets](https://gate.dataloop.ai/api/v1/docs/#/Datasets/DatasetsListDatasets);
 - [Create a new Dataset](https://gate.dataloop.ai/api/v1/docs/#/Datasets/DatasetsCreateDataset);
 - [Get Dataset by ID](https://gate.dataloop.ai/api/v1/docs/#/Datasets/DatasetsGetDataset);